 Find an Attorney

-You might feel more comfortable hiring a family law attorney who is well-versed in divorce proceedings and handling the QDRO process.
+Although it is not illegal to file a QDRO without an attorney you might feel more comfortable hiring a family law attorney who is well-versed in divorce proceedings and handling the QDRO process.
 An attorney can work with you every step of the way to not only answer your questions and explain your options with your QDRO, but to also do the same throughout your divorce.

 Family law attorneys have experience with divorces, child custody arrangements, and financial situations that may arise from your divorce.
 Their expertise can be invaluable when you’re faced with the need for a QDRO to help protect your financial interests in your divorce.

 The court will ultimately issue the QDRO, but you and your spouse can work together to draft the QDRO if you agree on its goals and details.
 However, it’s advisable to use an attorney to prepare this document to ensure that you include all required information and meet the plan and state regulations.

 An attorney also understands the process for submitting the QDRO to both the retirement plan and the court, which could save you time and stress in your divorce.

 Contact the Plan

 The next step in the QDRO process is to contact the qualified retirement plan that’s subject to the QDRO.
 Your attorney can handle this step, too.
 After the retirement plan reviews the QDRO, a representative will let you or your attorney know whether it approves the document.